'Franco-Italian food served in an odd shaped restaurant'

 Inspired by the food from Biarritz on the Atlantic to Venice in the Adriatic, the food and wine of The Brackenbury bestrides Europe like a colossus of deliciousness.

-Originally opened in 1489 by Sir Robert Brackenbury (who was the former warden of the Tower), the restaurant has been at the forefront of what can only be described as hospitality excellence since then.
+Originally opened in 1489 by Sir Robert Brackenbury (who was the former warden of the Tower of London), this small neighbourhood restaurant has been at the forefront of what can only be described as hospitality excellence since then.

 A place for all occasions: for a quick mid-week solo lunch to a festive Saturday evening feast with friends; from joyful christenings to sad but necessary funerals - come to celebrate/commemorate the landmarks of your life/death at The Brackenbury.

 Follow the map link below to find us.
 Our nearest tubes are Ravenscourt Park, Hammersmith and Goldhawk Road.
 There is plenty of on-street parking nearby, charged at £2.20/hour Monday to Friday before 5pm only.